Rose Bay Cottage

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
-Heating is by electric panel heaters and electric flame effect fire (INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+Heating is by electric panel heaters and wood-burning stove (starter pack INCLUDED).
+Fibre broadband WiFi is INCLUDED (subject to a fair usage policy).
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).